Typhoon Pamela (1954)

 Typhoon Pamela was an intense and destructive typhoon which affected the Philippines, Hong Kong, Macau, and South China during October and November 1954.
+It was the first of the only four Category 5 Super Typhoons recorded in the South China Sea.
+The others being Rammasun in 2014, Rai in 2021, and Yagi in 2024.

 Meteorological history

 On October 26, a tropical cyclone formed east of the Philippines, having a minimum pressure of 1006 hPa.
 Early the next day, the Fleet Weather Center (FWC) began tracking the cyclone, which had intensified into a tropical storm, naming it Pamela.
 The JMA followed suit the next day, noting that it had intensified into a tropical storm and deepened to have a minimum pressure of 998 hPa.
 Intensifying further, on October 30, both the FWC and JMA noted that Pamela had rapidly intensified into a typhoon.

-Soon after, Pamela began intensifying again, having 1-minute sustained winds of 85 kn early early on October 31, being a Category 2-equivalent hurricane on the Saffir–Simpson scale.
+Soon after, Pamela began intensifying again, having 1-minute sustained winds of 85 kn early on October 31, being a Category 2-equivalent hurricane on the Saffir–Simpson scale.
 At 12:00 UTC that same day, Pamela would intensify into a super typhoon according to the FWC, attaining a minimum pressure of 960 hPa.
 Soon after, it peaked with sustained winds of 150 kn, later peaking with a minimum pressure of 900 hPa early the next day.
 However, soon after, it began steadily weakening, with its pressures rising steadily.

 Despite that, on November 5, Pamela re-intensified into a super typhoon over the South China Sea, becoming the first of only four super typhoons in the area—the others were Yagi in 2024, Rammasun in 2014, and Rai in 2021.
 The next day, Pamela made landfall in China as a minimal typhoon.
 As a result, early on September 7, Pamela weakened into a tropical storm, prior to the JMA last tracking the typhoon a few hours later.
 The FWC kept tracking it until it had weakened into a tropical depression early the next day.